odgerey/odgerey/README.md

 ### Hi there 👋
-Current MA of Information student at U of T studying ethics and methodology in humanities and social sciences.
+Current MA of Information student at U of T studying ethics, methodology, and frameworks in humanities and social sciences.

 Am currently researching on biopolitics & social media.
+I am interested in using new epistomlogical approaches and have a disdain for traditional essays.

-What should be in the modern academic toolkit and how can we do research better?
+Questions I have => What should be in the modern academic toolkit and how can we do research better?
 Netnography is exciting, but maybe we need to learn how to do it ethically?
-I am interested in using new epistomlogical approaches and have a disdain for traditional essays.

 I'm a trained full-stack developer and am in the process of learning data sciences.
 - Happy WikiEditor